 The gravitational action receives contributions from the null boundaries of the WDW patch, as required to make the variational principle in general relativity well-defined (see \cite{Lehner2016NullAct} or appendix A of \cite{Carmi:2016wjl}).
 The second proposal, \textit{complexity=volume 2.0} (CV2.0), identifies complexity as the spacetime volume of the WDW patch \cite{Couch:2016exn}

-Each of the previous proposals presents ambiguities.
+Each of these proposals presents ambiguities.
 CV and CV2.0 require a length scale $\ell_{\rm bulk}$ in the holographic dictionary.
 The CA proposal contains contributions from the null boundaries of the WDW patch, whose normal vectors depend on an arbitrary normalization constant.
 The last dependence can be removed by including certain counterterms in the gravitational action, but those in turn come equipped with their own (arbitrary) length scale, which we denote $L_{\rm ct}$~\cite{Lehner2016NullAct}.
 When studying black holes, the CA and CV2.0 proposals probe regions near the black hole singularity.
-A delicate cancellation between the diverging blackening factor and the vanishing volume of the sphere in the angular directions near the singularity leads to a result which does not diverge.
-Nevertheless, its validity in the semiclassical approximation is uncertain since the region near the singularity is not well understood in this limit.
+A delicate cancellation between a diverging metric factor and the vanishing volume of the sphere in the angular directions near the singularity leads to a result which does not diverge.
+Nevertheless, the validity of the formula in the semiclassical approximation is uncertain since the region near the singularity is not well understood in this limit.

-The above ambiguities were taken as features of the holographic complexity proposal, rather than bugs, since computational complexity is also affected by several ambiguities: for instance, the choice of allowed gates in a circuit, the tolerance to reach a target state, the cost of gates \textit{etc.}, see Sec.~\ref{sec:what_is_quantum_complexity}.
-This perspective was taken a step further with the recent proposal that \textit{complexity equals anything} (CAny), \ie complexity may be dual to any one out of an infinite class of geometric observables.
+The above ambiguities were taken as features of the holographic complexity proposal, rather than bugs, since computational complexity is also subject to several ambiguities: for instance, the choice of allowed gates in a circuit, the tolerance to reach a target state, the cost of gates \textit{etc.}, see Sec.~\ref{sec:what_is_quantum_complexity}.
+This perspective was taken a step further with a recent proposal that went under the name \textit{complexity equals anything} (CAny), \ie complexity may be dual to any one out of an infinite class of geometric observables.
 CAny requires a codimension-zero bulk region $\mathcal{M}$ with future (past) boundary $\Sigma_{+} (\Sigma_-)$ anchored at the CFT slice $\partial \Sigma_{\pm} = \Sigma_{\rm CFT}$.
 One defines the following functional (see fig.~\ref{subfig:CAny}) \cite{Belin:2021bga,Belin:2022xmt,Jorstad:2023kmq}

 where $G_2, F_{2,\pm}$ are scalar functions, $g_{\mu\nu}$ is the bulk metric and $X^{\mu}_{\pm}$ are embedding coordinates for the inclusion of the codimension-one boundary surfaces $\Sigma_{\pm}$ inside the background geometry.
 The functional \eqref{eq:functional_geom_CAny} selects a specific bulk region by imposing the extremization condition